 I’ve spent a lot of time thinking about how my account got hacked but haven’t come up with any answers.
 The bottom line is this: You can’t let your guard down online, no matter what.
 I was lucky my account wasn’t taken over completely—I could still log into it, change my password and ensure that none of my settings were changed.
 Other people haven’t been so lucky.
-But the stress level of being hacked was so high that I feel like a year was taken off my life.

 I’ve changed a few of my habits since that day and have considerably beefed up my approach to password safety.
 In addition to basic password safety—sufficiently secure passwords, not shared with others or written down and stored in obvious places—here are some additional steps you can take to increase your online safety, too.